Events and webhooks

 An event delivery is considered failed if we are unable to deliver the event.
 This includes network issues, timeouts and HTTP status codes other than 200-299.

-• In general, failures caused by network errors are retried, whereas failures caused by misconfiguration are not retried.
-This means that only HTTP status codes of 429 and 500-599 are retried.
+- In general, failures caused by network errors are retried, whereas failures caused by misconfiguration are not retried.
+This means that only HTTP status codes of

-• If a webhook responds with a Retry-After header, then the next delivery attempt will not be retried for at least the duration specified in the header.
+Retry-Afterheader, then the next delivery attempt is not be retried for at least the duration specified in the header.

 API integration